Matt Davidson (baseball): Chicago White Sox

 On December 16, 2013, the Diamondbacks traded Davidson to the Chicago White Sox for pitcher Addison Reed.
-He played for the Charlotte Knights of the Class AAA International League in 2014 and 2015.
+He played for the Charlotte Knights of the Triple–A International League in 2014 and 2015.
 He began the 2016 season with Charlotte and was promoted to the major leagues on June 30, 2016.
 In his first game with the White Sox, he fractured his foot.

 On April 6, 2017, Davidson hit his first career-triple at his first at-bat since breaking his foot in 2016 against the Detroit Tigers.
 He hit his first home-run for the White Sox, a three-run blast in the fourth inning.
 He finished the game logging two hits, two runs, and three RBIs.

 On June 13, 2017, Davidson hit his first-career Grand Slam against the Baltimore Orioles with the Chicago White Sox.
 For the season, he had the highest strikeout percentage among major leaguers against right-handed pitchers (39.9%).

 On 2018 Opening Day against the Kansas City Royals on March 29, 2018, Davidson hit three home runs.
 Davidson became just the fourth player in Major League Baseball History to hit three home runs in a single game on opening day.
-The White Sox won 14-7.
+The White Sox won 14–7.

 Texas Rangers

 On February 7, 2019, Davidson signed a minor league contract with the Texas Rangers.
-He was assigned to the Triple-A Nashville Sounds for the 2019 season, hitting .264/.325/.527/.852 with 33 home runs and 101 RBI.
-He became a free agent following the 2019 season.
+He was assigned to the Triple-A Nashville Sounds for the 2019 season, hitting .264/.325/.527 with 33 home runs and 101 RBI.
+Davidson elected free agency following the season on November 4.

 Cincinnati Reds

 On January 2, 2020, Davidson signed a minor league deal with the Cincinnati Reds.
-On July 24, 2020, Davidson had his contract selected to the 40-man roster, and same day, he was the starting designated hitter, making his Reds debut on Opening Day against the Detroit Tigers.
-But on July 25, 2020, he placed the 10-day injured list for his testing positive for COVID-19.
+On July 24, Davidson had his contract selected to the 40-man roster, and same day, he was the starting designated hitter, making his Reds debut on Opening Day against the Detroit Tigers.
+However, the next day, he was placed the 10-day injured list for his testing positive for COVID-19.
 The test ended up being a false positive.
-On September 30, 2020, Davidson was selected back to the 40-man roster.
-On October 14, 2020, Davidson was outrighted off of the 40-man roster.
+On September 30, Davidson was selected back to the 40-man roster.
+On October 14, Davidson was outrighted off of the 40-man roster.
 Davidson elected free agency two days later on October 16.